tianshi-liu/specfem3d/EXAMPLES/applications/small_example_coupling_SPECFEM_specfem/README.md

 ## Notes

-* The coupling example here between coarse and small-scale mesh uses a flat top surface.
+* The coupling example here between coarse regional and small-scale local mesh uses a flat top surface.
-  This allows the coarse simulation to locate all coupling points at the exact locations.
+  This allows the coarse regional simulation to locate all coupling points at the exact locations.
   The resulting seismograms for stations inside the small-scale region should therefore become (almost) identical.

-  You can compare the seismograms in the output folder `OUTPUT_FILES/` from the small-scale local simulation, with the seismograms in `OUTPUT_FILES.coarse/` from the coarse simulation.
+  You can compare the seismograms in the output folder `OUTPUT_FILES/` from the small-scale local simulation, with the seismograms in `OUTPUT_FILES.regional/` from the coarse regional simulation.

-* In case coarse and small-scale simulation would use realistic topographic interfaces, there might be a difference in topography resolution and thus coupling points from the small-scale coupling boundary could be located slightly outside the coarser mesh.
+* In case coarse regional and small-scale local simulation would use realistic topographic interfaces, there might be a difference in topography resolution and thus coupling points from the small-scale coupling boundary could be located slightly outside the coarser regional mesh.
 Locating those coupling points would move them closer to the nearest coarse mesh elements.
   Storing the wavefield and re-injecting it would then lead to smaller artefacts.

   To work-around this, one would have to make sure that the top of the small-scale mesh surfaces match exactly